Bloomsbury: Road

+Gower Street, which runs through the area on a north–south axis, has been two-way since Sunday 28 February 2021.

 Air pollution

 The London Borough of Camden measures roadside air quality in Bloomsbury.
 In 2017, average Nitrogen Dioxide (NO2) levels recorded in Bloomsbury significantly exceeded the UK National Objective for cleaner air, set at 40μg/m3 (micrograms per cubic metre).

 Cycling

 Several cycle routes cross Bloomsbury, with cycling infrastructure provided and maintained by both the London Borough of Camden and Transport for London (TfL).
 Many routes across Bloomsbury feature segregated cycle tracks or bus lanes for use by cyclists.
 Additionally, Bloomsbury is connected to the wider London cycle network via several routes, including: